 }

-Use standard CSS (like CSS Grid or Flexbox) targeting the HubBox component tags or their container parts (::part(container)) to adjust layout (e.g., side-by-side vs. stacked, width).
-See internal notes for CSS Grid examples.
+Use standard CSS Grid or Flexbox targeting the component tags or their ::part(container) to adjust layout (side-by-side vs. stacked, width).

 config: {